 Although the PDU algorithm enjoys a strong and elegant theoretical foundation rooted in complex analysis, its practical applicability to real-world data remains limited.
 In practice, signal processing encompasses a variety of tasks, including but not limited to signal decomposition, compression and feature extraction.
-This paper focuses on investigating the limitations of PDU in signal decomposition and proposes strategies to overcome them.
-First, due to the nature of Blaschke factorization, PDU struggles to accurately recover time-varying amplitudes (amplitude modulation, AM), especially when the AM cannot be well approximated by a polynomial.
-To address this, we introduce a divide-and-conquer approach inspired by time-frequency analysis: we segment the signal using a suitable windowing scheme, apply PDU locally to each segment, and then stitch the results to reconstruct the full decomposition.
+This paper focuses on investigating two limitations of PDU in signal decomposition and proposes strategies to overcome them.
+First, due to the nature of Blaschke factorization, PDU struggles to accurately recover time-varying amplitudes (amplitude modulation, AM), especially when the AM cannot be well approximated by a polynomial. {See the left panel of Figure \ref{windowBKD} for an example.} To address this, we introduce a divide-and-conquer approach inspired by time-frequency analysis: we segment the signal using a suitable windowing scheme, apply PDU locally to each segment, and then stitch the results to reconstruct the full decomposition.
 The philosophy is that, locally, the AM can be well approximated by a polynomial so that PDU works.
-Second, when high-frequency components dominate in amplitude, the unwinding dynamics can become misleading, compromising the decomposition.
-This is rooted in the core mechanism of PDU, unwinding, which relies on the interaction between each oscillatory component and the origin.
+Second, when high-frequency components dominate in amplitude, the unwinding dynamics can become misleading, compromising the decomposition. {See the top left panel of Figure \ref{Nonsinusoidal:2} for an example.} This is rooted in the core mechanism of PDU, unwinding, which relies on the interaction between each oscillatory component and the origin.
 To mitigate this, we leverage the fundamental theorem of calculus, noting that integration acts as a Fourier multiplier of $1/\xi$, effectively suppressing high-frequency content and improving the robustness of the decomposition.